 EveryMan provides specialist support to men and others who have issues with violence and abusive behaviour - towards partners and family, or in other settings, e.g. workplaces or public places.
 We also support people who have experienced family or other violence.

 We work with people towards real outcomes that reduce violence.
 Effective support leads to improvements for the people using violence as well as for their families and their communities.

 We have two ongoing programs specifically for violence prevention.

 This program is a specialist behavioural change program for men who have been violent to women.
 The program offers a full range of resources to build the capacity for participants to make lasting changes.
 Participants volunteer for the program and must acknowledge and take responsibility for their behaviour before they can be accepted.

-Preventing Violence, Managing Anger
+Preventing Violence, Changing Behaviour

-In this ten-week program, we work with participants in a group environment to address violent behaviour.
+In this twelve-week program, we work with participants in a group environment to address violent behaviour.
 By using cognitive-behavioural techniques, participants learn how to make lasting changes.
 The program stresses accountability and responsibility.
 It is more than anger management, focusing on the bigger picture.